Vernon-444/Vernon-444/README.md

 * UI Overhaul
 * Database Overhaul
 * New Formula for calculating ratings (this will allow the app to go from local to global)
+* GPS Functionality
+* Data Analytics & Uesr Feedback

 More updates to come as this project progresses.

 - - -

 ### Shopify - Next.js Storefront
-Learning how to use Shopify api's and development tools to make custom storefront pages for retailers.
+Learning how to use Shopify's API and development tools to make custom storefront pages for retailers.

 #### What I'm Learning
 * Shopify API endpoints